Dear Parishioners,

 people may find it hard to believe—since I have to do it practically every day—but one of the greatest fears

-in my life is speaking in public.
+in my life was speaking in public.
 When

 I initially contemplated a priestly vocation, I actually thought that it would